EricThomson/PySideSummer/README.md

 ﻿#PySideSummer
-Highly documented PySide port of code from Mark Summerfield's 'Rapid GUI Programming with Python and Qt' (2008).
+Heavily annotated PySide port of code from Mark Summerfield's 'Rapid GUI Programming with Python and Qt' (2008).
 The book's web site is http://www.qtrac.eu/pyqtbook.html.

 The programs should run without mishap in your favorite Python environment, as long as you have PySide installed.
 It has thus far been tested on Python 2.7 in Windows 7.
 Unless otherwise noted, if the original name of Summerfield's script was _name.pyw_, the name of the adapted PySide script is _namePyside.py_.